MicrosoftDocs/azure-dev-docs/articles/java/migration/migrate-weblogic-with-aad-ldap.md

 ms.date: 07/09/2020
 ---

-# End-user Authorization and Authentication for Java Apps on WebLogic Server
+# End-user authorization and authentication for migrating Java apps on WebLogic Server to Azure

 This guide will help you to enable enterprise grade end-user authentication and authorization for Java apps on WebLogic Server using Azure Active Directory.